 - Road Safety Authority (RSA) for technical examination of vehicles and issuing of certificates of approval

-- National Standards Authority of Ireland (NSAI) for testing of receptacles and tanks
+- National Standards Authority of Ireland (NSAI) for the testing of receptacles and tanks

 - Irish National Accreditation Board (INAB) for accreditation of inspection bodies